 The study showed a combination of generational characteristics and attitudes, life experiences and age-related health expectations are the reasons why older adults handle pain better than their younger counterparts.

-Older people may feel that pain is just something you deal with because they feel that pain is just a normal part of getting older.
+Older people may feel that it is just something you deal with because they feel that pain is just a normal part of getting older.

-Younger people might endure more negative effects because they have a job and family stress in addition to their pain.
-They could also have different expectations about pain treatment and experiencing pain at a young age.
+Younger people might endure more negative effects because they have a job and family stress in addition to their daily lives .
+They could also have different expectations about treatment and experiencing it at a young age.